 Canada Mortgage FAQs

-Before we dig into mortgage rates, you need to be familiar with some of the related terminologies that will come up.
+Before you start searching for a competitive mortgage rate, you need to be familiar with some of the related terminologies that will come up.
 It’s important to understand these basic terms so you can choose the right mortgage for you.

 What is a mortgage?